bird70/DTSA_summary_transcripts/Readme.md

 Here is a list of all the notebooks in this folder.

 **Chapter Navigation**
 Click on a link to open the corresponding notebook.
 You can also go from one chapter to the next by following the link inside the chapter.
+Or use the notebook called 'navigation.ipynb' in this folder to quickly jump between chapters.

 ## Module 1 - Introduction
 - [Lesson 1: Joint Distributions](./mod1_summarytranscript_L2_jointDistributions.ipynb)